koendv/stm32duino-raspberrypi/README.md

+# IMPORTANT!

+this fork is only created to quickly fix problem preventing installation on Ras Pi.
+No further development will be made.

 # stm32duino-raspberrypi

 This is software for Raspberry Pi that allows you to develop Arduino sketches for STM32 arm boards (Blue Pill).